TMJ Disorder

 Surgical Treatments

 Surgical treatments of the jaw joint are also available, such as arthrocentesis, arthroscopy, botox application, and some joint surgeries.
 For example, if pain occurs in the jaw joint, washing the inside of the joint will reduce the pain.
-Surgical surgery will be in the foreground if the jaw joint or jawbone is deviated or broken due to trauma or if there is a tumor in that area.
+Surgery will be in the foreground if the jaw joint or jawbone is deviated or broken due to trauma or if there is a tumor in that area.

 Prevention of TMJ Disorder